-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: preventive screening, consultation, diagnosis, and treatment by your PCP - You have the option of getting these services through an in-person visit or by telehealth.
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: preventive screening, consultation, diagnosis, and treatment by your PCP - You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Call your PCP to set up a telehealth appointment.
-Your PCP may provide services online or via phone. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+Your PCP may provide services online or via phone. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location

-There is no coinsurance, copayment, or deductible for Medicare-covered primary care physician services, except specialized outpatient diagnostic tests and Part B drugs, during an office or telehealth visit.
+There is no coinsurance. copayment, or deductible for Medicare-covered primary care physician services during an office or telehealth visit.